dreamcatcher-tech/network/Inbox/2024-02-08 0919 first deployment.md

 Eg: if the output hasn't been found using polling with backoff in the first 5 seconds, transition to watching.

 If the nonce originated off system, then that system can re-request an update, which would start by looking for the commit that included our dispatch, walking backwards, returning the output if it finds it, or pending, or repooling it if not processed yet.

+## Future
+Something like amazon xray that traces the queue and produces traces of the queues performance that we can analyze to get gantt charts of dependencies and flows.